hirwacedric123/kicks_life_final/DEPLOYMENT.md

 ### Option 1: Using render.yaml (Recommended)

-This is the easiest method as it automatically sets up both your web service and database.
+This is the easiest method as it automatically sets up your web service with SQLite database.

+**⚠️ Important Note:** This setup uses SQLite on Render's ephemeral filesystem.
+Your database will be reset when the service restarts or redeploys.
+This is suitable for testing/demo purposes.
+For production with persistent data, consider using PostgreSQL (see Alternative Setup below).

 1. **Push your code to GitHub**
    ```bash